The Coriolis Effect – What It Is And How It Affects Our Weather

 The principle may sound simplistic, but understanding it is a bit more complex.
 If one simply tries to put it into words, it won’t make sense.
 For this reason, we will use an analogy alongside the appropriate illustrations to explain the principle in practice.

-How Exactly Does The Coriolis Effect Works
+How The Coriolis Effect Works

-To best understand the earth's rotation, and the resulting influences on global wind movements, the analogy of a playground merry-go-round will be used.
+To best understand the Earth’s rotation and the resulting influences on global wind movements, the analogy of a playground merry-go-round will be used.

 You can use the illustration above to better understand the process.
 The merry-go-round is viewed from the top to best explain how the Coriolis Effect works.

-Now let's flip the map sideways as we would normally view a map of the world (as illustrated in the image above).
-The same principle explained in the previous section still applies, but from this view, the Coriolis Effect can be much better explained and viewed.
+Now let’s flip the map sideways as we would normally view a map of the world (as illustrated in the image above).
+The same principle explained in the previous section still applies, but from this view, the Coriolis Effect can be much better explained and understood.

 It is important to note that the speed of rotation in the tropics (indicated in green) is much faster than the speed of rotation at the poles (indicated in blue).
 This is the main driving force of the Coriolis Effect.